oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 The buildkit [extention](https://docs.docker.com/develop/develop-images/build_enhancements/) can also used by adding a flag in the Docker build command.

-BuildKit scripts handle docker tag in ***lower letters***, you have to  convert to lower letter case the generated tags  for theses Docker files, from the image tool,  in order to compile the Dockerfiles to  images
+BuildKit scripts handle docker tag in ***lower letters***, you have to  convert  the generated tags  for theses Docker files from the image tool, to lower letter case,  in order to compile the Dockerfiles to  images

-In case that your docker installations will not use the BuildKit feature, then you don't need to convert the generated Docker file tags in lower letters, and all the labs can run without the conversion scripts.
+**In case that your docker installations will not use the BuildKit feature, then you don't need to convert the generated Docker file tags in lower letters, and all the labs can run without the conversion scripts.**

-The WebLogic image tool can be used to **create /rebase/ update** Docker images with WebLogic software, but one important function is the generation of "Dockerfiles" with **dryRun** flag.
+The WebLogic image tool can be used to **create /rebase/ update** Docker images with WebLogic software, ***but one important function is the generation of "Dockerfiles" with dryRun flag.***

-The stubs generated can bu further customized,  by using custom Docker commands and this is the approach that we will adopt during this workshop.
+The stubs generated can be further customized,  by using custom Docker commands and this is the approach that we will adopt during this workshop.

 We will generate the "stubs", or Dockerfiles with the dryRun flag.

 We will convert the relevant tags in lower letters, and then we will built the docker images, adding more features,  with the docker build commands.

 # Lab 1 Introduction to the Image Tool